 The Penn State Health Approach to Dermatology and Dermatologic Surgery

-Penn State Health provides complete care for a full range of skin conditions, from acne and rashes to skin cancer.
+Penn State Health provides complete multidisciplinary care for skin conditions, from acne and rashes to skin cancer.
 Our dermatologists and skin care specialists are the trusted choice of families throughout central Pennsylvania.

-We’re committed to delivering personalized care and offering the latest medical advancements.
-As an academic medical center, we’re continually seeking new ways to find and treat skin conditions.
+We’re committed to using the latest medical advancements to diagnose your condition and create the best care plan for you.
+As an academic medical center, we’re continually seeking new ways to find and treat skin disorders.
 We also educate our patients and the community about sun protection and skin cancer prevention.
 We offer free skin cancer screenings annually, hold a monthly clinic dedicated to serving the health needs of underserved people in Harrisburg and support Camp Discovery, a summer camp for young people with chronic skin conditions.

-Our dermatologists have advanced knowledge and experience to treat dermatological conditions in people of all ages.
-We develop a personalized solution to give you the best results possible.
+Our dermatologists have the advanced knowledge and experience to treat dermatological concerns in people of all ages.
+We develop a personalized solution to give you the best results possible and have the expertise to treat the most complex and rare conditions.

 Complete Care for a Full Range of Dermatological Conditions

-Our dermatology team offers the latest treatments for a full range of skin, hair and nail conditions - from laser treatment and light therapy to Mohs surgery for skin cancer.
-We have the expertise to treat routine conditions such as allergic rashes to skin problems caused by lupus or genetic diseases.
+When you come to Penn State Health, you can count on the highest level of care from a dermatology team that offers the latest treatments for a full range of skin, hair and nail conditions.
+We provide leading-edge Mohs surgery to treat skin cancer, including early-stage melanoma.
+We also have the expertise to treat routine conditions, from allergic rashes to skin problems caused by lupus or genetic diseases.